Yaskoi/ysk_quantlib/README.md

 # 🧠 ysk_quantlib

 `ysk_quantlib` is a custom quantitative finance library built by Yassine Housseine for research, learning, and prototyping in derivatives pricing, risk management, and time series modeling.
 It's more of student project than a real library, essentially used for my own projects.
+My goal here is to have a tool that simplifies the intermediate steps of my projects with easy-to-use features, so I can get clear results and crisp graphics.

 It includes tools for: